saleor/saleor-docs/docs/guides/payments.md

 ### Implement template path

-`template_path` - Should specify a path to a template that will be rendered for the checkout.
+`template_path`: Should specify a path to a template that will be rendered for the checkout.

 ```python
 PAYMENT_GATEWAYS = {